szczyglis-dev/py-gpt/docs/source/plugins.rst

 Audio Output
 -------------------------

-The plugin lets you turn text into speech using the TTS model from OpenAI or other services like ``Microsoft Azure``, ``Google``, and ``Eleven Labs``.
+The plugin lets you turn text into speech using OpenAI TTS or providers such as ``Microsoft Azure``, ``Google Cloud TTS``, ``Google GenAI TTS``, ``Eleven Labs``, and ``xAI TTS``.
 You can add more text-to-speech providers to it too. ``OpenAI TTS`` does not require any additional API keys or extra configuration; it utilizes the main OpenAI key.
-Microsoft Azure requires to have an Azure API Key.
-Before using speech synthesis via ``Microsoft Azure``, ``Google`` or ``Eleven Labs``, you must configure the audio plugin with your API keys, regions and voices if required.
+Provider-specific credentials are required where applicable: Azure and Eleven Labs use plugin credentials, Google GenAI uses the Google API key from Settings, and xAI TTS uses the xAI API key from Settings.
+Configure voices, regions, and provider-specific options in the plugin settings.

 Through the available options, you can select the voice that you want the model to use.
 More voice synthesis providers coming soon.